Full Name: Penicillin ELISA Kit

-The minimum detection sensitivity level of penicillin residues using this penicillin ELISA kit was 3.0 ng/ml.
-The standard assay range for this kit is 4.0 – 400.0 ng/ml.
+The minimum detection sensitivity level of penicillin residues using current penicillin ELISA kit was 3.0 ng/ml.
+The standard range for this assay is 4.0 – 400.0 ng/ml.

 - Development of an enzyme-linked immunosorbent assay to detect benzylpenicilloic acid, a degradation product of penicillin G in adulterated milk.
 J Agric Food Chem.
 (2010) 58 (14): 8171-5.
 Zhang Y., et al.